Angvall/Homelab/README.md

 Currently working on:
 - writing this document
 - adding new services onto the homelab
 - Hopefully find a way to unbrick my SAS HBA card
+- Set up Proxmox Mail Gateway

 ## Faust (NAS)
-As of June 19th 2026 Faust is currently running on a basic truenas with no apps on it
+As of June 19th 2026 Faust is currently running on a Truenas Community Edition with no apps on it
 ### Specs
 - CPU: Intel Core I5-7600 @ 3.50Ghz
 - Memory: 24GB